 Pre-Baccalaureate

-Brown University for-credit program for high school students.
+Brown University for-academic credit program for high school students.

 The Brown University Pre-Baccalaureate Program is a highly selective program for rising or recently graduated high school seniors ready to undertake the rigors of credit-bearing, undergraduate study.
-Pre-Baccalaureate students — known as Pre-Baccs — enroll in classes alongside Brown and visiting undergraduates in the university’s Summer Session.
-Courses available to Pre-Baccs are those open to first and second-year undergraduates, and span the natural sciences and mathematics, the social sciences, the humanities and the visual and performing arts.
+Pre-Baccalaureate students — known as Pre-Baccs — enroll in classes alongside Brown undergraduates in the university’s Summer Session.
+Courses available to Pre-Baccs are those open to first and second-year undergraduates, and span the natural sciences and mathematics, the social sciences, and the humanities.
 The program attracts serious-minded students from across the country and around the globe.
 Their interests are as varied as the Brown curriculum, and they share a commitment to learning and serious study.

 Summer Session courses are equivalent to semester-long offerings, compressed into a fast-paced seven-week summer schedule.
-Pre-Bacc students may only enroll in one or two online courses
+There are six weeks of course-based instruction with one additional week to prepare for final papers and examinations.
+Pre-Bacc students may only enroll in no more than two online courses

-All courses are taken for Brown University credit and may provide students with advanced standing once they enroll as an undergraduate in a college or university.
+All courses are taken for Brown University academic credit and may provide students with advanced standing once they enroll as an undergraduate in a college or university.
 In most courses, students are evaluated by an A, B, C or NC (no credit) grade.
-In some courses (noted in the individual course descriptions), students may instead choose to be evaluated on a satisfactory/no-credit basis, rather than a letter grade.
-Students may also request that their instructors write a narrative Course Performance Report on their behalf, which in many cases becomes useful when students apply to college.
+In some courses (noted in the individual course descriptions), students may instead choose to be evaluated on a satisfactory/no-credit basis (S/NC), rather than a letter grade.
+Please refer to Brown’s Academic Calendar for the due dates associated with grade option changes.

 Program Snapshot